-A captive agent is an agent who sells one primary insurance carrier.
-A captive agent's responsibility is to place business with one designated carrier.
-Some of the largest insurance carriers, such as State Farm, Allstate, and Nationwide, employ captive agents.
-Most carriers have 24-hour customer service centers, but captive agents handle most of the client's needs directly.
+A captive agent sells just one insurance carrier.
+Their responsibility is to place business with one carrier.
+Some of the largest insurance carriers, such as State Farm, Allstate, and Farmers, employ captive agents.
+These carriers have 24-hour customer service centers.
+But captive agents may handle most of their clients' needs directly.

 An independent agent sells insurance through multiple carriers.
 They might sell mostly for one carrier, but they still can place business with other carriers if this benefits the client.
 Independent agents work directly with the client versus the insurance carrier.
 This allows a broader search of carriers within one agency.

 Buying direct online means that no agent is involved in the insurance process.
-The client does most of the work by entering all the pertinent information online and engaging from there.
-Some large online insurance carriers include Geico, Progressive, and Esurance.
+The client does most of the work by entering all the pertinent information online.
+Large online carriers include Geico, Progressive, and Lemonade.

 Personalized service is something a lot of people still look for in the insurance industry.
 With so many automated services in force, it's a breath of fresh air to see a smiling face or get a person on the phone instead of trying to maneuver your way through voice prompts.

 Knowing Your Area

 Having a local agent who knows your area is also a benefit.
-An agent can relate to you and where you live.
-If you have a claim, an insurance agent will know the good body shops and glass companies to recommend in your area.
+The agent can relate to you and to where you live.
+A local agent will know good body shops and glass companies to recommend in your area if you have a claim.

 One big perk for having all your insurance with an agent is the multi-policy discount.
-Most insurance carriers offering products through an agent include car, home, and financial services which, when combined, receive a multi-policy discount.
-A lot of online companies are not yet offering home or financial products, limiting your potential discounts.
+Most carriers offer products through an agent that include car, home, and financial services.
+You'll receive a multi-policy discount when they're combined.
+A lot of online companies aren't yet offering home or financial products, limiting your potential discounts.